• Skip to primary navigation

 beef liver soaking in milk for Beef Liver Pate

-2. Place a skillet with two tablespoons of coconut oil to heat over medium high heat.
+2. Place a skillet with 1/4 cup of coconut oil to heat over medium high heat.
 Next add the sliced onions and cook, stirring occasionally, until they become soft and golden, about 10 minutes.
-If the onions start to stick to the pan, add one tablespoon of water at a time, as necessary.
-Taking care not to add too much water.

 sautéing ingredients for Beef Liver Pate

-4. Once the liquid has completely evaporated, add the liver.
+4. Next add the liver.
 Continue cooking for an additional 5 minutes or so, until the liver is brown on the outside but still slightly pink on the inside.
 Remove from the heat, cover and let stand for about 5 minutes.

 sautéing ingredients for Beef Liver Pate